8K Resolutions on the Horizon

 Jan 20, 2017 02:55 a.m.
 EST

 We currently render 120fps 1280px by 720px 48000 Hz 16-bit .wav sound-activated visualizer videos (.avi) on a 1080p monitor.
 We are looking to increase the native resolution during rendering.
-Believe it or not, this 8K Dell monitor is STILL not good enough for what we intend to do.
+Believe it or not, this 8K Dell monitor is STILL not good enough for what we intend to do in the near future.
 We thought we would increase the size to 1080p and in order to do so we would need a 1440p monitor.
 To render 1440p visualizer videos we would need a 2160p (4K) monitor.
 To render 4096px by 2160px (4K) visualizer videos we would need a 5120px by 2880px (5K) monitor, which is about where it is likely to be the most advanced visualizer video graphics available on the planet for an hour-long (trapstep) DJ mix.
 But we don't want to stop there.
 We want at least 7680px by 4620px (8K) visualizer videos.
-HOWEVER, in order to do this we would need an even larger-sized monitor than even an 8K native resolution screen-size.
+HOWEVER, in order to do this we would need still a larger-sized monitor than even an 8K native resolution screen-size.

 It is unlikely that there will be available monitors for most consumers to properly display 8K native resolution visualizer videos for several years, and currently 4K monitors are used by only a small percentage of consumers.
 We hope this changes soon as we are well into 2017 and technology is still becoming faster, cheaper, and more efficient.